HealthAn Increase in Anxiety and Other Emotions Is Completely Natural After the...

 PhD Candidate at University of Massachusetts Boston

-Lauren P. Wadsworth is a doctoral candidate in the Hayes-Skelton Lab at the University of Massachusetts Boston.
-Her research focuses on exploring transdiagnostic aspects of anxiety disorders, with a particular focus on decentering social anxiety and anxiety in LGBTQ populations.
-Lauren's clinical work involves the delivery of evidence-based treatments (CBT, DBT, ABBET) to individuals with anxiety and depressive disorders in partial hospital and intensive outpatient settings.
-She prioritizes cultural competence in both her clinical and research work.
+Lauren P. Wadsworth is a PhD Candidate in the Hayes-Skelton lab at the University of Massachusetts Boston.
+Lauren’s research primarily focuses on investigating transdiagnostic features of anxiety disorders, with an additional interest in decentering in social anxiety and anxiety in LGBTQ populations.

 Professor of Psychology at University of Massachusetts Boston